 Jews study the Tanakh (Bible) on multiple levels:

-The first level is פְּשָׁט “peshat”, taking the text at face value, in context This doesn’t translate as “literal”, because peshat takes into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.
+The first level is פְּשָׁט peshat, taking the text at face value, in context .
+This doesn’t quite mean “literal”, because we of course take into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.

-In the Mishnah and Talmud, some discussions show that rabbis felt that the derash was the original meaning of the text, while in other discussions they clearly understood derash as filling-in-the-blanks – creating new meaning, laws and structure.
+Discussions by Ḥazal (חז”ל) reveal that, in some cases, they felt that derash was discovering the original meaning of the text, while in other discussions they clearly understood derash as filling-in-the-blanks – creating new meaning.
+Often they were writing Biblical homilies.
+See Are Midrash literally and historically true?

 During the medieval era both schools of thought continued: Some meforshim (classical Bible commentators) such as Rashi, often accepted much derash as literally and historically true, while others (Rashbam, Abraham Ibn Ezra) felt otherwise.